Libera-Chat/libera-chat.github.io/content/_guides/clients.md

 IRCCloud has a limited free plan.
 While on the free plan, you may be required to have a [Libera.Chat account](/guides/registration) to connect or join some channels.
-IRCCloud will also disconnect you if you are inactive for more than a couple of hours.
-Finally,
-[using a traditional IRC client with IRCCloud][irccloud-bnc] is limited to paying users.
+IRCCloud will also disconnect you if you are inactive for more than a couple of hours on the free plan.
+Finally, [using a traditional IRC client with IRCCloud][irccloud-bnc] is limited to paying users.
 Free users will typically use one of the apps or the webchat.
 IRCCloud has [a WebSocket API][irccloud-api] for the technically adventurous,